liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. doctors usually have to work in shifts
 1. she was on the night shift
 1. see the word in the context
-1. she shifted to forth gear to drive faster
 1. because one word in English language can have several meanings and different uses
 1. the cache size has always been around 1/1000th of the size of the main memory
 1. The size of the SRAM used for caches is many times smaller than the main memory